kharchenkolab/pagoda2/vignettes/pagoda2.walkthrough.md

 ![plot of chunk unnamed-chunk-19](figure/unnamed-chunk-19-1.png)

-Next we can generate and plot a tSNE embedding.
-This can take a while to run!
+We next can constructr and plot a tSNE embedding.
+(This can take some time to complete.)

 ```r
 r$getEmbedding(type='PCA', embeddingType='tSNE', perplexity=50,verbose=FALSE)